An Argument Against Veganism… From a Vegan

 There’s the health risk of eating meat as well.
 We are pumping our animals full of dangerous hormones and antibiotics that are doing a huge injustice to the human race.

 -There’s the exploding wild boar population in Texas that is causing serious environmental problems.
-They are one of the most destructive invasive species in the US today displacing native species populations, devouring crops, and tearing up the land they roam.
-I think that hunting and eating these boars has a much smaller environmental impact (and likely even a positive impact) than just about any vegan food you can buy at the supermarket.
+They are one of the most destructive invasive species in the US today, displacing native species populations, devouring crops, and tearing up the land they roam.
+I think that hunting and eating these boars has a much smaller environmental impact (and likely even a positive impact) than just about any plant-based food you can buy at the supermarket.

 -The Inuit people live primarily on animals that they hunt and trap locally.
 Imagine if they instead had all their food shipped in from warmer lands where it could be grown.
 That would be so much more detrimental than living off their land.

 But after all that, many people would say that we’ve become an advanced enough society to know that it is inhumane to eat meat.
 Gandhi said, “The greatness of a nation can be judged by the way its animals are treated.”
 I completely agree.
-We do have a moral obligation to cause no pain or suffering now that we’ve learned that we can live very healthy lives (seemingly healthier) without killing any animals.
+We do have a moral obligation to cause no unnecessary suffering now that we’ve learned that we can live very healthy lives (seemingly healthier) without killing animals.
 We absolutely must practice complete humanity towards all species.
 However, some would follow that line of thought and say that we have become so elevated that even just the death of an animal by our hands is inhumane.

 One recommendation I would make to vegans and vegetarians is to be compassionate too all humans too, not just all animals.
 We live in a messed up time and it’s very challenging to make ethical decisions.
 It’s not easy in this country to do the right thing.
 So much of mainstream society stacks the odds against us leading environmentally-friendly lifestyles.
 So campaign hard and lead by example, but remember that all people have feelings too and have their own challenging circumstances.